jewertow/istio-playground/ossm-performance-tunning/README.md

 Scale istiod horizontally to reduce load on a single instance and split work across more instances.
 Scale istiod vertically when you observe slow processing updates and CPU spikes.

-#### TODO: Explain that proxies do not connect automatically to the new control plane.

 ### Filter out irrelevant updates

 In most cases, applications communicate only with some of other applications, not all of them.